-Also, in our opinion, proper books of account have been kept by the Parent Company, and the consolidated financial statements, together with the contents of the report of the Parent Company's Board of Directors relating to these consolidated financial statements are in accordance therewith. except for the matters described in the basis of "qualified opinion paragraph", we have obtained the information that we require to perform our audit, and the consolidated financial statements include the disclosures required by the Companies Law No. 1 of 2016 and its Executive Regulations, as amended, and the Parent Company's Articles of Association and Memorandum of Incorporation, as amended, physical stocktaking was carried out in accordance with recognized practice.
-According to the information available to us there were no contraventions during the year ended December 31, 2021 of either the Companies Law No. 1 of 2016 and its Executive Regulations, as amended, which might have materially affected the Parent Company's operations or its consolidated financial position.
+Also, in our opinion, proper books of account have been kept by the Parent Company, and the consolidated financial statements, together with the contents of the report of the Parent Company's Board of Directors, are in accordance with the Parent Company's basis.
+Except for the matters described in the basis of "qualified opinion paragraph", we have obtained the information that we require to perform our audit, and the consolidated financial statements include the disclosures required by the Companies Law No. 1 of 2016 and its Executive Regulations, as amended, and the Parent Company's Articles of Association and Memorandum of Incorporation, as amended, physical stocktaking was carried out in accordance with recognized practice.
+According to the information available to us there were no contraventions during the year ended December 31, 2022, of either the Companies Law No. 1 of 2016 and its Executive Regulations, as amended, or of the Parent Company's Articles of Association and Memorandum of Incorporation, as amended in the Executive Regulations, as amended, or of the Parent Company's Articles of Association and Memorandum of Incorporation, as amended, which might have had a material effect on the Parent Company's operations or its consolidated financial position.

-Furthermore, we are not aware of any material violations of the provisions of Law 7 of 2010, and its Executive Regulations, as amended, relating to the Capital Markets Authority and its related regulations during the year ended December 31, 2021 that might have had a material effect on the Parent Company's financial position or results of its operations.
+Furthermore, we are not aware of any material violations of the provisions of Law 7 of 2010, and its Executive Regulations, as amended, relating to the Capital Markets Authority and its related regulations during the year ended December 31, 2022, that might have had a material effect on the Parent Company's financial position or results of its operations.